JessieG123/Guitar/README.md

 ### To run Guitar:
 For Windows: <br>
+Install numpy, pygame and setuptools which can be done using `pip install numpy`, `pip install pygame` and `pip install setuptools` <br>

 1. Download all files from `main` and save to a folder
 2. Open terminal and go into the `introcs-1.0` folder
 3. Run `python setup.py install --user`